tfsojon/richinsql-blog/content/post/2021-12-13-sending-results-as-csv.md

 * You have SQL Mail setup and configured.
 If you don't check out [this post](/post/2021-12-06-configuring-sqlserver-databasemail)
 * You know the name of the SQL Mail profile you wish to use.
-* You have permission to mddb and Database Mail
+* You have permission to msdb and Database Mail

 **Scenario:** Dumbledore wants to know how many students are taking a which classes in his school, this list might change from week to week so he wants the list emailed to him weekly on a Monday morning.